Join Us

 Please apply with your CV, Statement of Purpose and this registration form, duly filled in all aspect.
 The shortlisted candidates will be called for a video interview.

-1. All participants are required to be affiliated to Maritime Research Center in order to complete the 6 Weeks Online Internship.
+1. All participants are required to be affiliated to Maritime Research Center in order to complete the 8 Weeks Online Internship.
+The participant is required to pay an amount of INR 20,000 as a registration fee for the affiliation.
+Details of the payment will be mailed to candidate post selection process

 2. The Internship aims at providing participants with a deep understanding of Maritime Domain through Mini Projects and Expert Talks.
 The participants are encouraged to build an abstract and present their project, which the participant can further develop into a Research Paper in future.